-- Students need to carry their Tiger Card. - Shirts and shoes are required in all eating areas.

-- · Bus dirty dishes. - No shouting, yelling, or foul language will be tolerated. - If the Tiger Card is lost, contact the Tiger Card office (replacement charge). - Be courteous to those standing in line; in other words, no pushing or "cutting in line". - Keep track of "dining dollars" since they are limited each semester. - Use up all dining dollars by the end of the 2nd semester.
+- Students need to carry their Tiger Card. - Shirts and shoes are required in all eating areas. - Return dirty dishes to designated area. - No shouting, yelling, or foul language will be tolerated. - If the Tiger Card is lost, contact the Tiger Card office (replacement charge). - Be courteous to those standing in line; in other words, no pushing or "cutting in line". - Keep track of "dining dollars" since they are limited each semester. - Use up all dining dollars by the end of the 2nd semester.